Trunyan Cemetery: Skull Island Bali Village In Kintamani

 How To Get There

-Getting to Trunyan Bali involves driving to the Kedisan dock at Lake Batur, and then taking a boat across the lake.
+Getting to Trunyan Bali involves driving to the Kedisan dock at Lake Batur (map below), and then taking a boat across the lake.

 Boat Ride To Trunyan Island

 From the docks at Lake Batur, you’ll need to take a boat to get to Trunyan island.